How to Help a Student in Distress

 Let the student know what to expect if they come talk with a clinician.
 For example:

 Clinicians are here to help all AU students make the most of their university experience - consulting a therapist doesn't mean you are "crazy" or "sick."

 The student can either call or stop by the Counseling Center to make a first appointment or "intake," which can usually be scheduled within a few days - if it's an urgent situation, the student should say so, and they will be seen sooner.

-In a first appointment, the student will discuss with the counselor the situation or feelings that are troubling them, and what sort of assistance the student might find helpful.
-The counselor and student will work together to locate and access whatever the student needs, whether that is a brief consultation, ongoing counseling, a specialized treatment program, a support group, psychiatric medication, etc.All discussions and records at the Counseling Center are confidential.
+In a first appointment, the student will discuss with the clinician the situation or feelings that are troubling them, and what sort of assistance the student might find helpful.
+The clinician and student will work together to locate and access whatever the student needs, whether that is a brief consultation, ongoing counseling, a specialized treatment program, a support group, psychiatric medication, etc.All discussions and records at the Counseling Center are confidential.
 For more information on the nature and limits of confidentiality, call the Counseling Center at x3500.

 Follow up with the student.
 For example:

 Ask the student to let you know how their appointment went (you don't need to know details, just that they found someone helpful to talk with).

 Remember that the student's contact with the Counseling Center is confidential, so the student's clinician will not be able to give you any information without the student's explicit permission.

 If you hear that the student's appointment with a clinician wasn't helpful, invite the student to make an appointment with a different clinician, or to bring their concerns to the attention of the Director so a better match can be made.